OctoFarm/OctoFarm/README.md

   </a>

   <p align="center">
-    OctoFarm is an easy to setup and install web server and client for unifying multiple instances of Octoprint. <br/>You can manage and monitor as many instances as you want from a single interface giving you full control over your 3D printer farm.
+    OctoFarm is an easy to setup and install web server and client for creating a single pane of glass for all of your OctoPrint instances. <br/>You can manage and monitor as many instances as you want from a single interface giving you full control over your 3D printer farm.
     <br />
-    <a href="https://github.com/NotExpectedYet/OctoFarm/wiki"><strong>Explore the docs »</strong></a>
+    <a href="https://docs.octofarm.net"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="https://github.com/NotExpectedYet/OctoFarm/issues">OctoFarm Bug</a>